Deformations of trianguline B-pairs and Zariski density of two dimensional crystalline representations: Introduction.

-The aim of this article is to generalize Kisin's, Bella\"iche-Chenevier's and Chenevier's works for any $p$-adic field $K$, more precisely, to develop deformation theory of trianguline representations and to construct a $p$-adic family of two dimensional trianguline representations for any $p$-adic field $K$.
-The author thinks that these generalizations are fundamental for applications to $p$-adic Hodge theoretic study of eigenvarieties for more general number fields.
-Moreover, as an application of these theories, we prove some theorems (see Theorem \ref{000} and Theorem\ref{0000} in Introduction) concerning Zariski density of two dimensional crystalline representations for any $p$-adic field.
-These results are generalizations of a theorem of Colmez and Kisin when $K=\mathbb{Q}_p$, which played some crucial roles in the proof of $p$-adic local Langlands correspondence for $\mathrm{GL}_2(\mathbb{Q}_p)$ (\cite{Co10}, \cite{Ki10}, \cite{Pa10}).
-In the next article (\cite{Na11}) which is based on many results of this article, we construct a $p$-adic family of $d$-dimensional trianguline representations for any $d\in \mathbb{Z}_{\geqq 1}$ and for any $K$ and prove a theorem concerning to Zariski density of $d$-dimensional crystalline representations for any $d$ and $K$.
+As an application of these theories, we prove some theorems (see Theorem \ref{000} and Theorem\ref{0000} in Introduction) concerning the Zariski density of two dimensional crystalline representations for any $p$-adic field.
+These results are the generalizations of a theorem of Colmez and Kisin for $K=\mathbb{Q}_p$, which played some crucial roles in the proof of $p$-adic Langlands correspondence for $\mathrm{GL}_2(\mathbb{Q}_p)$ (\cite{Co10}, \cite{Ki10}, \cite{Pa10}).
+In the next article \cite{Na11} which is based on the results of this article, we construct a $p$-adic family of $d$-dimensional trianguline representations for any $d\in \mathbb{Z}_{\geqq 1}$ and for any $K$ and prove some theorems concerning the Zariski density of $d$-dimensional crystalline representations for any $d$ and $K$.

-In future works, the author wants to study eigenvarieties which parametrize finite slope $p$-adic Hilbert modular forms by using the results of this article.